 The Office of International Students and Scholars (OISS) continues to serve as a dedicated resource for international students as they transition back to campus for the fall 2022 semester.
 Please visit the OISS homepage for the latest information, and feel free to contact email@example.com with questions unique to your personal situation.

 What do I do if I'm exposed to COVID-19?

 If you have recently been in close contact with someone who has tested positive for COVID-19,

 Close Contacts are now defined by the size of the venue shared with an infected individual, regardless of masking:

 - COVID positive is defined as an individual who has a positive diagnostic swab or saliva viral test for COVID-19 or whose healthcare provider thinks they have COVID-19.
-Note: an individual who has had COVID-19 in the past 90 days will continue to test positive even when they are no longer infectious.
+Note: an individual who has had COVID-19 in the past 90 days may continue to test positive on a PCR test even when they are no longer infectious.
 If an individual who had COVID-19 in the last 90 days has a new positive diagnostic test for COVID-19 and is asymptomatic, they are not presumed to have COVID-19 and are instructed to talk with their doctor to obtain a diagnosis.

 What happens if an individual has COVID?

 If an individual has COVID-19 – meaning they have tested positive for COVID-19 using a lab-based saliva or swab PCR test, they tested positive using a rapid antigen or PCR test, or their healthcare provider otherwise diagnoses them as infectious COVID-19, regardless of their vaccination status, they are required to isolate.